 Beaches on the Big Island are not as crowded as they are on the other Islands.
 Especially if you go to the more remote beaches during weekdays it is possible that you find the beach all to yourself.
 This also means that some beaches have very basic facilities.
 Be sure to take plenty of water and sunscreen.

 Going to the beach offers many methods of recreation.
 You don’t need to be a fan of tanning to enjoy yourself.
 Take your snorkel gear and you can spend hours under water swimming between fish in every color of the rainbow.
-If you like playing in the waves, why not go body surfing or take along a bodyboard or surfboard?
+If you like playing in the waves, why not go body surfing or take along a bodyboard, SUP board or surfboard?

 You will never have to get bored on the beach – even if you travel in a big group!
-If you are not the sun worshiper your travel companion is.
-Take a book, some food/drinks, snorkel gear, or whatever you enjoy doing, and do your thing.
-Let me reiterate the two most important words: “snorkel” and “gear”.
-The waters around the big island are teaming with beautiful life, make sure not to miss it.
-(Read more on snorkeling and buying or renting gear here.) (back to top)
+If you are not the sun worshiper your travel companion is, bring a book, good food and drinks, snorkel gear, or whatever you enjoy doing, and do your thing.
+Let me reiterate those last two important words: “snorkel” and “gear”.
+The waters around the big island are teaming with beautiful life, make sure not to miss it!
+Read more on snorkeling and buying or renting gear. (back to top)